vlabeit/docker-mysql-app/README.md

     2024-07-03 07:08:38,106 - log_handler - INFO - Connection established, mysql log data: defaultdict(<class 'dict'>, {'ip': '172.18.0.4', 'host': '1b8dffc29389', 'db': 'decoya'})
     2024-07-03 07:08:38,167 - log_handler - INFO - Query executed: SELECT * FROM users
     ```

+- **crontab:**
+  - crontab created to run data_read and save to log every day at 00:00.

 This readme provides a structured overview of your Docker MySQL application, making it easier for users to understand and use your project on GitHub.